kineticsystem/stepit/arduino/StepIt/libraries/BufferedSerial/README.txt

 Author Giovanni Remigi

-This is a library to read/write data using serial port.
+This is a library to read/write data using the serial port.

-Incoming and outgoing data are received and sent if form of packets using an implementation of Point-to-Point (PPP) protocol with frame delimiters and escaped bytes.
+Incoming and outgoing data are received and sent in form of packets using an implementation of the Point-to-Point (PPP) protocol with frame delimiters and escaped bytes.

 The packet has the following form: